 There’re also several crayon-hued buildings in the Piața Libertății (Freedom Square), another notable square in the city that has different styles of architecture (Secessionist).

 Food and drinks?
 Just take a stroll up and down the Piata Victoriei.
 Circle the Piata Unirii and take your pick of the many restaurants and cafes.
 I recommend Bistro Stradivarius in Piata Unirii (Union Square) for good food and excellent atmosphere.

 Why Visit Timisoara?

 One day in the wonderful city of Timisoara is probably not enough to experience all that it offers.
-But if that’s all you got.
 I recommend you start from Piata Victoriei which has the best angle to take pictures of the Metropolitan Cathedral.
 There are a historic statue and a fountain worth checking out.

-Once done go inside check out the interior of the Cathedral.
-There’s also a park next to it worth checking out if you’re not pressed for time.
+Once done, you can go inside check out the interior of the Cathedral.
+The park next to the cathedral is also worth checking out if you’re not pressed for time.
 Next, you can walk straight to Strada Alba Iulia, all the way to Piata Libertatii.
 After that, you should spend a good chunk of your time in Piata Unirii and marvel at the amazing architecture.